Although the cycle may continue and as the adult, how many of us will continue to blame our parents for the way we turn out?

 I can see why some parents get blamed, but how long can we continue to blame our parents for our misgivings, without taking back some form of control back for ourselves?
 Many of us will have been hurt, emotionally and psychologically and sadly in some cases, physically too and that’s totally unacceptable.

-But to live your life through your parents eyes and not your own, to emulate certain aspects of your upbringing is to deny yourself the chance to leave your past behind and be at peace.
+But to live your life through your parents and not your own, to emulate certain aspects of your upbringing is to deny yourself the chance to leave your past behind and be at peace.
 The more we blame our parents, the more we will continue to be in denial.
 Sadly, living in denial, not choosing to take back responsibility back, will only serve to hurt us more.

 I don’t believe that any parent if they could have done it better wouldn’t have.
-None of us go to school to learn how to be a parent and whilst that is true we must always do and give of our best.
-We must use our experiences, me included, as a stepping-stone so that we change our life.
+None of us go to school to learn how to be a parent, but we must always do and give of our best.
+We must use our experiences, me included, as a stepping-stone so that we get to change our lives.

 When our children become adults, would we want them blaming us?